Oghma-Infinium/Apostasy/Documentation/CONFIG.md

 The mods prefixed as `[Performance]` will be discussed below.
  1. `SSE Display Tweaks - Modified`: This is the version of Display Tweaks that is suggested to be edited for ease of use.
 Right clicking on the mod --> Information --> Notes provides instructions on the necessary Display Tweaks changes necessary if you plan on using some type of 3rd party FrameGen tool.
  2. `Faster HDT-SMP - AVX512 Optimization`: This mod contains the AVX512 version of the [Faster HDT-SMP](https://www.nexusmods.com/skyrimspecialedition/mods/57339) `.dll` file compatible with the list.
 It is ***highly*** suggested that you try out this addon if you have a CPU that supports AVX-512 instruction.
-If you do not know if your CPU supports AVX-512, then google it or use a tool like HWinfo. **ENABLING THIS MOD WITH AN INCOMPATIBLE CPU WILL CRASH YOUR GAME**.
+If you do not know if your CPU supports AVX-512, then google it or use a tool like HWinfo. **ENABLING THIS MOD WITH AN INCOMPATIBLE CPU WILL EITHER CRASH YOUR GAME OR BREAK ALL SMP**.
  3. `CPU affinity`: To adjust CPU affinity for your setup, click the `Puzzle Piece` button at the top of MO2 and select `Set CPU Affinity`.
 Example of the options you need to press are provided [here](https://raw.githubusercontent.com/Oghma-Infinium/Vagabond/main/images/cpu%20affinity%20example.png).

        > May give small performance improvement.